ariel-logos/ElfyLab/pages/2ffxireshadepreset.md

 </span>
 </div>
 <br>
-As a die-hard FFXI player, I invested more than I should have in tuning effects on ReShade in order to create a reasnoably good preset.
+As a die-hard FFXI player, I invested more than I should have in tuning effects on ReShade in order to create a reasonably good preset.
 The goal in mind working on this was to achieve a significant improvement on the final image without messing up the UI layer and specific areas with already very strong effects.

 While I consider this still a work-in-progress, I'm ready to share the results achieved so far.
-As more sginificant improvements will be made, I will update the preset available on this page.
+As more significant improvements will be made, I will update the preset available on this page.

 ### Preset 1
 ##### (for limited GPU power)